-Every once in a while when your brain runs into a new concept, you really remember it; it stands out in your mind as an “Aha” moment.
+Every once in a while when your brain runs into a new concept, you really remember it: it stands out in your mind as an “Aha” moment.
 One of those moments for me was when I saw a particular “Model/View/Controller” (MVC) diagram, and the light bulb went on.
 This diagram made the MVC pattern very simple, and I’ve never forgotten it.

 The Model / View / Controller diagram

-The diagram I’m talking about comes in two parts.
+The MVC diagram I’m talking about comes in two parts.
 The first MVC diagram shows the symbols the authors use for Model, View, and Controller objects.
 Here’s that diagram:

 When drawing UML diagrams, the authors use these symbols instead of generic UML symbols — a practice I first learned when using Rational Rose many years ago — and it really helps to improve the readability and usefulness of UML diagrams.